ribarrag/Data_visualizations/Final_PartIII.md

 Finally, as I worked on refining the graphs and flow of the presentation, I felt more comfortable with working on Flourish and Shorthand and discovered more functionalities of both applications.

-(Hey!
-These next two bullets are important!
-You're creating a publicly-accessible website, so take the time to make sure you're citing your materials correctly.
-If you're unfamiliar with what a copyright is or how to cite materials, please see the library's guide.
-This helps protect you from potential issues around copyright violations and academic integrity issues related to plagiarism.)

-Include all references for materials used.
-It's your responsibility to ensure you have permission to use imagery and other assets, and that you use them appropriately.
-A reminder to NOT USE COPYRIGHTED MATERIAL - see the library's guide to ensure you are using images correctly.
-Make sure to add / update any citations and / or other content that you used to create your data story.
-Make sure you have cited external sources correctly.
-References should also be clearly identified on your final data story itself.
-Review the library's guide if you have questions.
-Once you are finished with your project and feel you're ready to submit your work, copy and paste the text from your story (e.g. from Shorthand, ArcGIS Story Maps) into a new Word document.
-Review the TurnItIn results - if TurnItIn flags any issues, you should fix these issues before submitting your final work.
-Submit your Word document along with the link to your final project.
-Not sure how to do that?
-This will walk you through those steps:

 ## References
 References are included in the presentation.
 But they are also compiled [here](https://ribarrag.github.io/portfolio/social_media_icons/references.html)